CruzHacks/cruzhacks-organizer-challenges/design-challenge.md

 ## Option B: Flyer

-* **Objective:** create a promotional flyer mock-up for CruzHacks 2021.
+* **Objective:** create a promotional flyer for CruzHacks 2021.

 > Posting flyers on bulletin boards and campus bus stops is a simple but surprisingly effective marketing strategy.
-> A memorable flyer has a strong visual identity, a cohesive color scheme, and a good balance of information -
+> A memorable flyer has a strong visual identity, a cohesive aesthetic, and a good balance of information -
 > enough to be informative without being overwhelming.

 You can find some examples of CruzHacks 2020 flyer designs in the [design assets subdirectory](./design-assets).